data301-2020-winter1/course-project-solo_204/README.md

 Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).

+### Milestone 4

+[Here](https://youtu.be/SiCFAcJ1NYY) is the link to my Milestone 4.
+The tableau file can be found in the Analysis folder under **"Tableau File.twb"**

 ## Describe your topic/interest in about 150-200 words

 My hope is that I can use data analysis to come up with a conclusion about certain markets beating the average return of the S&P 500 over a multi year period.
 My hypothesis is that investing in certain industies that will benefit from future macroeconomic events and trends is a better investing strategy than investing broadly the entire S&P 500.
 I hope to be able to show this through analyzing the data.

+My second research question is whether there is any correlation bewteen the volatility of a stock and its likelyhood to yield aboe average returns.

 My interest in this topic in general comes from my work experience as the Digital Marketing Manager for a private equity company.
 There I spoke with hundreds of investors that were happy to give out stock tips, though most did not have much to back up there advice with.